View on GitHub

 [phase3_merge]

 comment = "The agent has determined that review comments have been addressed.
-User review is skipped under user's responsibility.
+User review is skipped at the user's discretion.
 Merging PR." # Comment to post before merging (required when auto-merge is enabled)

-automated = false # Set to true for automated browser operation to click merge button
+automated = false # Set to true to click merge button via browser automation

-wait_seconds = 10 # Wait time in seconds after browser launch, before clicking button
+wait_seconds = 10 # Waiting time (seconds) after browser launch before clicking button

-debug_dir = "debug_screenshots" # Destination for debug info if image recognition fails (default: "debug_screenshots")
+debug_dir = "debug_screenshots" # Location to save debug info on image recognition failure (default: "debug_screenshots")

 notification_enabled = true # Display a small notification window at specified coordinates during automated button operation